ARnhrt/ACM_F25_ProgChallange/VideoGames.md

 The first line of input should contain a single integer which indicates the number of requests (R).
 Then R lines follow describing the requests.
 The lines will always be in the same format (<name> wants to play <game>).

 ### Input
-`4'
+`4
-'david wants to play wii sports' sarah wants to play wii sports\n mike wants to play halo reach\n mike wants to play nba2k26\n`
+david wants to play wii sports<br />
+sarah wants to play wii sports mike wants to play halo reach mike wants to play nba2k26`
 ### Output
 `david borrows wii sports from sarah\n sarah borrows wii sports from david\n